We aim to develop and produce creative and innovative research as a core activity at Bath Spa University.

 Attract external research funding by consolidating collaborative, multi-perspectival and interdisciplinary interests around themes related to digital materialities, film and social context, and play and multiplatform.

 Contribute to the training of postgraduate students by fostering cross-disciplinary and creative practice-led supervisory teams across the wider University.

 “The unit’s research strategy until 2030 focuses around the development of excellence and innovation in socially engaged media research.
 We aim to creatively rethink what film, media and computing can achieve in diverse communities, driving forward innovative approaches to collaboration across theory and practice, public engagement, and community/industry impact.”

 The Centre operates around three distinct research clusters, each of which serve as smaller collaborative hubs whose objectives are defined and overseen by different members.

-- We Make Stuff, our Centre-led public engagement series, where the local creative sector and community engage and collaborate with our multi-perspectival research.
+- The second stage is We Make Stuff, our Centre-led public engagement event series (led by Public Engagement Champion, Claire Levy), where up to 50 people from the local creative sector are invited to engage and collaborate with our research.

 - The third and final stage is Let’s Make Stuff, our-Centre led hackathon series (led by Centre co-directors, Dr Matthew Freeman and Dr Charlie Tweed), which sees staff and students working with a creative industry partner to prototype research-led media content.